 I am a "Full Member" of the AES.

 From 2000 onwards I have specialised in record reproduction with an emphasis on pitch stability and wow and flutter.
 My work has been mentioned on numerous occasions in newsstand magazines all over the World.

 Latterly I have been working on early 78rpm records of both lateral and vertical modulation.
 I designed for my company the only precise control system in the World for accurately setting the speed of a turntable from 10-150rpm.
 This DDS device has 0.01rpm resolution and is measurabley accurate to 10ppm in the real world.

 I have now (2014) finished working on an "Owl 1" "Owl Multifilter" and "Vadlyd MD12 MK3" replacement for analogue real-time equalisation of all 78's.
 The new TE-01EQ is now in use by leading archiving and restoration institutions including the New York Public Library and Indiana University Bloomington both who were so impressed they ordered a second one each.

 In November and December 2013 in the newsstand magazine HiFi World, I had a 4 pages 'feature article' published about the philosophy of direct drive turntables.

 In 2015 I did some research on why mono cartridges sound better on mono records than stereo cartridges used as mono.

-2016 is the start of even more archiving and restoration projects including a cylinder reproducer using modern technology and in the long term an affordable modern accurate cylinder player.
+2016 even more archiving and restoration work including a joint project for a modern and accurate cylinder player.

 I first started in Audio in the late 60's as design engineer for Marriott Magnetics, where to customers' specification, I designed and specified magnetic recording heads which were used in applications from high quality audio to ticket readers for the London Underground.